Primordialwater/Primordialwater/README.md

 Note for source : the preposition 'Ex' is not strictly only used for romantic relationships, though I know it to be used commonly in those ways..
 I just felt it important to note that.

-If you, or someone you know, needs help, please try to find out the hotline specific for your area that will help you, or the other person, go through whatever you're going through.
-No one needs to suffer alone, we are human, we need a shoulder we can lean on, so please, never forget that.
+If you, or someone you know, needs help, please try to find out the hotline specific for your area that will help you, or the other person, get through whatever is happening.
+No one needs to suffer alone, we are human, we too, need a shoulder we can lean on, so please, never forget that.

 > Thank you for reading, I appreciate it.